-- Secondary Research 101: The process of finding, evaluating, and incorporating secondary research into oral, written, and visual assignments will be covered in this workshop.
+- Research 101: The process of finding, evaluating, and incorporating secondary research into oral, written, and visual assignments will be covered in this workshop.

 - Creating ePortfolios: This workshop will provide best practices in ePortfolio visual and content creation, as well as an introductory tutorial to multiple platforms available for creating ePortfolios.

 - Creating websites: This workshop will provide best practices in website visual and content creation, as well as an introductory tutorial to multiple platforms available for creating websites.

 - Digital Video 101 presented by the Media Depot: The workshop will include basic camera, lighting and audio recording techniques.
 It will touch on basic editing tools and workflows for properly building a multimedia project working towards a final video that can be shared with an instructor.
 The workshop will also include information about story boarding, script writing, and tips for actors.
 There will be demonstrations of the equipment and proper techniques.

 - Editing in Premiere presented by the Media Depot.
 (Note: When requesting the Editing in Premiere Workshop, this session will take place in a Media Depot classroom in the William T. Library.
 This workshop can accommodate up to 16 students per session.)